 This is the creamiest, coziest tomato gnocchi soup recipe you can imagine!
 Filled with pillowy potato gnocchi and Parmesan, it’s the stuff dreams are made of.

-This Tomato Basil Gnocchi Soup recipe was created in partnership with DeLallo.
+This post was created in partnership with DeLallo.
 All opinions are our own.

 Food is all about vibe, and this recipe channels all those cozy, comforting, and warm feelings!
-This tomato basil gnocchi soup is tangy and bright, filled with chewy gnocchi pillows and topped with Parmesan cheese.
+This tomato gnocchi soup recipe is tangy and bright, filled with chewy gnocchi pillows and topped with Parmesan cheese.
 It’s a tribute to our time in Pittsburgh at the headquarters of DeLallo, a family business that makes Italian specialty foods.
 And our visit was just that: cozy, comforting, and warm!
-Alex and I got to go behind the scenes at DeLallo and learn more about what they do: read below about our trip and what inspired this tomato basil gnocchi soup recipe!
+Alex and I got to go behind the scenes at DeLallo and learn more about what they do: read below about our trip and what inspired this tomato gnocchi soup recipe!

 The “stone house” where we stayed